Galant music

+"La Leçon d'Amour" by Antoine Watteau, exemplifying the elegance and lighthearted charm of the galant era.

 In music, galant refers to the style which was fashionable in the upper-class societies of Western Europe from the 1720s to the 1770s.
 In the 19th and 20th centuries, musicologists gave the term a narrower meaning.
 They used it to describe compositions that moved away from the Baroque's rhetorical formal style, but only partly showed traits of the pre-classical period.
 The galant style can be seen as a step towards the formally freer, sensitive style, Empfindsamkeit, that prepared the early classical period.

 Music styles

 This movement featured a return to simplicity and immediacy of appeal after the complexity of the late Baroque era.
+The galant style developed a set of stock melodic and harmonic patterns known as galant schemata.
 This meant simpler, more song-like melodies, decreased use of polyphony, short, periodic phrases, a reduced harmonic vocabulary emphasizing tonic and dominant, and a clear distinction between soloist and accompaniment.
-C. P. E. Bach and Daniel Gottlob Türk, who were among the most significant theorists of the late 18th century, contrasted the galant with the "learned" or "strict" styles.
+Carl Philipp Emanuel Bach and Daniel Gottlob Türk, who were among the most significant theorists of the late 18th century, contrasted the galant with the "learned" or "strict" styles.
+The "strict" style refers to the use of counterpoint with multiple independent voices working against each other (such as Bach's fugues).
+Galant composers deliberately favored a single and singable melody played over simple accompaniment.